 Ever the enemy of due process, the Labour Party is also calling for the abolition of the provocation defence.

 This kind of overreaction is common in New Zealand politics, but quite misguided.
 The line of thinking is that since Clayton Weatherston’s lawyer tried to use it, and since Clayton Weatherston was clearly not provoked, the defence of provocation should be repealed.
 What nonsense!
 What if his lawyer had been silly enough to claim that the killing was in self defence?
 Since it clearly was not self defence, would that prompt us to cry for the abolition of that defence?
 Clearly not.
+You can view here for more information on criminal lawyers.
 This is just like the ill thought out argument of those who reason that “since section 59 of the crimes act allows parents to use reasonable force when correcting children, and since some people beat their kids and then falsely claim that it was reasonable force, the section should be abolished!”
 It’s bad reasoning in that case, and it’s bad reasoning here as well.